shaneturner/docker-traefik/README.md

 docker compose up -d
 ```

-You can access the Traefic dashboard: http://localhost:8080/
+You can access the Traefic dashboard: http://localhost:8080/ or http://traefik.localhost

 To set docker project to use this you need in include the network in the projects docker-compose.yml